-The Steampunk genre, is very versatile and easy to achieve.
+The Steampunk genre, is very versatile and easy to achieve with upcycled, reclaimed and used garments.
 There are many flavors of Steampunk, and it’s easy to Steamy flavor to your everyday or special occasion style.

 - Start with pants, long shorts, skirt, bloomers or gouchos in suit fabrics like tweed, herringbone, pinstripes, plaid, etc.